SashimiSaketoro/blt-burn/docs/PRE_NORM_SIGNAL_EXTRACTION.md

 > **"Preserve the L2 norm - it provides the density signal"**

-When we normalize embeddings to unit length for hypersphere placement, we traditionally discard the L2 magnitude.
+When we normalize embeddings to unit length for hypersphere placement, we discard the L2 magnitude.
 However, this magnitude contains **important prominence/density information** for water-filling optimization.

 ## Signal Flow Diagram